 - The board will be expected to annually review its own performance as well as that of individual trustees and the Chair.
 The Code also recommends an external evaluation every three years.
 The sector is probably ahead of most charities as most school boards we deal with already set aside governance time for self-assessment.
 Various sector associations provide template self-assessment questionnaires and offer external reviews, if of interest.

 - The Code recommends that governors publish the salary of senior members of staff on the school’s website and in its annual report.
 Most boards find the setting of staff salaries painful and complicated and will not want to have the salary levels they have approved published any more widely than they need to be.
 It will be interesting to see whether any schools follow this recommendation.
-Given the high degree of benchmarking data already publically available, this may be a principle boards decide to depart from.
+Given the high degree of benchmarking data already publicly available, this may be a principle boards decide to depart from.

 - A board should pay particular attention to recruiting a diverse range of governors in both skills, experience, career paths and backgrounds.
 Boards should also undertake diversity training and take positive steps to remove any obstacles to people becoming trustees.
 Recruiting good governors is a real challenge for some schools.
 The Code may, among other things, provide a springboard for a governor audit to determine whether you have the diversity and skills you need in order to effectively govern the school.
 This will be different from school to school and should reflect the specific ethos, background and culture of the school.